zhangyang2017/kaggle-Titanic/README.md

 ## Overview <a id="1"></a>
 Ah the famous Titanic Kaggle competition.
 I did not expect to have this much fun working through this project, honestly.
 In this classic classification problem, I got to try out a lot of algorithms, including `naive bayes`, `logistic regression`, `decision tree`, `KNN`, `random forest`, `SVM`, `XGBoost`, `soft voting classifier`.
 For me, `random forest` produced the highest accuracy at predicting the test dataset (78%).
-I did spend hours trying to fine-tune my algorithm, as well as engineering new features and dropping low-impact features.
-Nothing I tried really helped with increasing the accuracy.
+I did spend hours trying to increase the accuracy of my algorithm.
+I tried fine-tuning my algorithm, engineering new and dropping low-impact features.
+Nothing I tried really helped with increasing the accuracy :sweat_smile:.

 Project duration: 2020/10/21 - 2020/10/23